ludchieng/IMAC-ImacWars/README.md

 dmgOn1 = atk2 * (power2 / power1) + variation2;
 ```

-Variations parameter go randomly from -10 to +10.
+Variation parameters go randomly from -10 to +10.
 The bonus represents the surprise effect the assailant has upon the target.

 Last but not least, if the assailant has a higher range of fire than the target.
 The target might not have the possibility to strike back.
 In that case, `dmgOnAssailant` equals 0.